VirgilSecurity/virgil-iotkit/tools/virgil-snapd/README.md

 ```

 #### Windows OS
 Virgil SnapD package for Windows OS is currently in development.
-To be included to information update list please contact our support team support@VirgilSecurity.com.
+To receive product updates, please contact our support team at support@VirgilSecurity.com.

 ### Configure and run SnapD
-By default SnapD works under http://localhost:8080/, if other is not specified for the `SNAPD_SERVICE_PORT` variable.
+By default SnapD works under http://localhost:8080/ if nothing else is specified for the `SNAPD_SERVICE_PORT` variable.

-In order to run Virgil SnapD under default port use the following command:
+In order to run Virgil SnapD under the default port, use the following command:
 ```shell
 virgil-snapd
 ```

-To run Virgil SnapD under specific port use the following command:
+To run Virgil SnapD under a customized port, use the following command:
 ```shell
 virgil-snapd 8081
 ```

 ## API Reference
-Virgil SnapD also provides api for obtaining IoT device information
+Virgil SnapD also provides an API for obtaining the IoT device information.

 ### Display all devices
 In order to display information about all available IoT devices use the following API: